prodatakey/Vagrant-DigitalOcean-Jenkins/README.md

 - Vagrant
 - vagrant-digitalocean plugin (https://github.com/smdahlen/vagrant-digitalocean)
 - Your SSH Key for Digital Ocean
-- Your Client ID for Digital Ocean
-- Your API Key for Digital Ocean
+- Your Personal Access API Token for Digital Ocean

 This will build a server named 'jenkins' on an Ubuntu 14.04 server and deploy the Jenkins components.